Swagguy47/Unity-Extended-Debugger/README.md

 > *No prefabs, scripts, or setup is needed for this framework to function, simply import the package to your project and enter playmode.
 Works in any scene & persists through destructive loading.*
 - Runtime command registering
 > **[This aspect is still under active development, and may not function fully as intended]**
-> Create new commands during runtime and the framework automatically repopulates all fields with the new content, useful for dyanamic pages/command collections
+> *Create new commands during runtime and the framework automatically repopulates all fields with the new content, useful for dyanamic pages/command collections.*